invisible-college/robot-heart/docs/session0.md

 So you want to write an Android app, but you don't know where to start?
 We're here to help, mob programming style.

+# Agenda

+* Introductions: who am I, why are we here
+* Download and install Android Studio
+* Create an empty project
+* Add a new text view and image.
+* Compile and run on an emulator / device
+* Create a new keystore
+* Sign the app and upload it
+* Celebrate!
+Where to go next.

 # Goals

 By the time you're done, you'll have